LeNPaul/full-circle/_posts/2019-07-02-the-importance-of-hobbies-and-how-they-have-changed-my-life.md

 As a result of my guitar ability, I was able to play with a few bands, and do a few live performances at local venues by the end of high school, and during my years in university.
 It was a really fun time in my life, and I have many stories to tell from it.

 Hobbies make your life more interesting, and gives you something to look forward to in your life outside of school and work.
+As evident with pen spinning, you see things that other people don't see.
+These nuances make your world bigger and more exciting.

 ---

 Whenever I feel like I am in a rut in my life, I try and focus on my hobbies.
 Most of the time, I find that I am in a rut *because* I have stopped practicing my hobbies.
 It could be because of how busy life can get, or because of laziness, that I begin to neglect my hobbies.

-Whatever the reason, as soon as I catch myself, I try my best to get back on track with my hobbies.
+Whatever the reason, as soon as I catch myself, I try my best to get back on track.
 Whether it be reading books, going to the gym, or playing a musical instrument - just spending some time working on my hobbies is enough to get me out of a rut.

 With many people these days so focused on school or on their careers, it can be hard to find time for hobbies - which are often seen as something done only for leisure.
 People might rather do something else for leisure on the little free time that they have.